mattschlosser/handy.tools/README.md

 # Handy Tools

-A bunch of browser based tools for tasks that I find annoying in one place.
+A bunch of browser based tools for tasks that I find annoying.
+All in one place.

 - [x] Video compression
 - [x] Meta icon generator